OUR POSITIONS

 AWLQ supports the keeping of suitable dogs and cats in units and rental properties to provide companionship for people and responsible homes for animals.

-It is important that body corporate and owners of rental properties recognise that cats and dogs are family for many people, just as children are family.
+It is important that Body Corporate and owners of rental properties recognise that cats and dogs are family for many people, just as children are family.
 Many studies have shown the benefits of pet ownership to the physical and psychological health of human beings.
 Dogs and cats are especially important to provide comfort, security and companionship for retired and elderly people; however with growing proportions of single and couple households with no children, cats and dogs are also very important.

 There are many well-socialised dogs and cats currently being killed in pound and shelters because there are not enough homes for them.
 Approximately one quarter of cats and dogs handed in to shelters are due to owners moving and many of these indicate they have difficulty finding pet-friendly accommodation.